BlogAI

 This makes scenario planning proactive rather than reactive.

-What this means for companies in 2026
+What this means for businesses in 2026

-Companies that use AI-supported scenario planning gain:
+Companies that use AI-powered scenario planning come out ahead:

 • Greater agility in volatile markets